Crassula alba

 Descriptions

 The profusion of small, bright flowers attracts a wide range of pollinating insects, especially honeybees and butterflies.
-The plant is a larval host for the Common Black Eye and Tailed Black Eye butterflies.
 Its dense mats provide ground cover and microhabitat for small invertebrates, and help stabilize soil and prevent erosion in grassland habitats.

 Flowers and fruits